ServSafe Manager Study Guide for the ServSafe

 Tableware and Equipment Storage

 Store utensils, equipment, and tableware in such a way as to prevent contamination.
-Clean and sanitize drawers and shelves before storing items, keeping them 6 inches off the floor and protected from moisture and dirt.
-Cups and glasses should be upside down and flatware handles up.
-Keep trays, carts, food contact surfaces, and equipment cleaned and sanitized until ready to use.
+Clean and sanitize drawers and shelves before storing items, keeping them at least 6 inches (15 cm) off the floor and protected from moisture, dust, and dirt.
+Cups and glasses should be stored upside down on clean and sanitized surfaces, and flatware should be stored with handles up so that staff can pick them up without touching the food-contact surfaces.
+Keep trays, carts, food contact surfaces, and equipment cleaned and sanitized until they are ready to use.
+Cover the food-contact surfaces of stationary equipment until they are needed.

 Other Cleaning Considerations

-Every facility needs a master cleaning schedule along with staff training and monitoring to see that it’s carried out effectively.
+Every facility needs a master cleaning schedule along with staff training and monitoring to ensure it is carried out effectively.
+The latest ServSafe updates emphasizes that a strong food safety culture depends on the consistent execution of this schedule.
 Training should include using the correct tools, supplies, and storage to prevent contamination.
 Many foodservice chemicals are hazardous and may cause chemical contamination, so staff must know how to use them safely.

 Cloths

-Wet and dry cloths are used in cleaning and sanitizing.
-Never use them interchangeably.
-Wet cloths used for wiping counters and equipment should be stored in a red bucket of fresh sanitizing solution when not in use.
-Separate cloths that come in contact with raw proteins from other cleaning cloths.
+Wet and dry cloths are used in cleaning and sanitizing, and you must never use them interchangeably.
+Wet cloths are used for wiping down counters and equipment.
+When not in use, they must be kept completely submerged in a “red bucket” filled with fresh sanitizing solution.
+To prevent cross-contamination, you should use separate cloths for surfaces that have touched raw proteins (like meat or poultry) and never use them on other prep areas.
 Dry cloths must remain dry and are used to wipe spills from tables or the edges of plates.
 They cannot be visibly dirty or contain food debris when in use.

 Premise Cleaning

-Non-food contact surfaces like walls, ceilings, floor, and equipment exteriors don’t need to be sanitized, but they do require regular cleaning to prevent dirt, dust, and grease buildup.
-This helps prevent pathogens as well as pests.
+Non-food contact surfaces like walls, ceilings, floors, and equipment exteriors don’t need to be sanitized, but they do require regular cleaning to prevent dirt, dust, and grease buildup.
+This helps prevent pathogens as well as pests by eliminating their food sources and hiding places.

 Cleaning After Sick People

-Vomit and diarrhea carry the very contagious norovirus, so cleaning them up correctly is important to prevent contamination and others becoming sick.
+Vomit and diarrhea carry the very contagious Norovirus, so cleaning them up correctly is critical to prevent an outbreak.
 Your establishment must have written procedures for cleaning vomit and diarrhea that trained staff members must follow to minimize contamination and exposure to foods, surfaces, and people.
+These procedures must include the use of Personal Protective Equipment (PPE) and EPA-registered disinfectants specifically rated to kill Norovirus.

 Tools and Supplies